Standard Visitor visa overview

 EEA and Swiss nationals (except Irish nationals), as well as travellers from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America coming on a Standard Visitor visa are able to use the eGates.

 However, as they will not receive a stamp on their passport, it is very important that they retain evidence of when they entered the UK.
 The Student Immigration Service recommends that these students keep their boarding pass.
 If they no longer have their boarding pass, they will be asked to keep evidence of their flight itinerary or e-ticket.
 This will be required of them if they are required to attend a Passport Checks and Visa Collection session and before they are allowed to start their course of study or visit.

 The student must have proof of acceptance onto a course of study and finances with them at the port of entry.
 They must also have a valid ATAS certificate if the course requires it and they form part of the nationalities who require it.

-More information about the Standard Visitor visa application process can be found on our student pages.
+More information about the Standard Visitor visa application process can be found on our student visa pages.

 Short-term study visa overview